edouardfouche/edouardfouche.github.io/_posts/2021-02-01-Simple-Workout-Exercises-for-Confinement.markdown

 For Sally, here is the song: [Flower (Moby)][Flower, by Moby].
 At "Bring Sally up", you go up.
 At "Bring Sally down", you go down.

-### Advantages
+## Advantages

-The advantage of this routine are as follows:
+The advantages of this routine are as follows:

 - **You need almost nothing!**